hoostus/beangulp-hooks/README.md

 # hoostus-beangulp-hooks

+This is a hook for https://github.com/beancount/beangulp/, an importer framework for https://github.com/beancount/beancount, a Plain Text Accounting system.

 This uses machine learning, trained on your previous postings, to predict what the second posting of an imported transaction should be.